How do I get started?

 - Sort Code: 60-40-04

 - Account Number: 10733035

-After paying in your offline donation please email our fundraising team with your name, the date and amount of the donation and what it relates to so we attribute it to your fundraising
+After paying in your offline donation please email our fundraising team on firstname.lastname@example.org with your name, the date and amount of the donation and what it relates to so we attribute it to your fundraising.

-Can I use the Coram logo to promote my event?
+Can I use the Coram ‘in aid of’ logo to promote my event?

-You can use our logo on items that you may wish to produce for your fundraising such as posters, tickets or t-shirts.
-Please contact the team at Challengeyourself@coram.org.uk to request the logo and don’t forget to include some information about your fundraising event.
+You can use our ‘in aid of’ logo on your social media and for items that you may wish to produce for your fundraising such as posters, tickets or T-shirts.
+Please contact the team at email@example.com to request the ‘in aid of’ logo.